 Chicken and Dumplings

-- 1 1/2 pounds boneless skinless chicken breasts or tenders
+- 1 1/2 lbs boneless skinless chicken breasts or tenders

-- 3-4 red skin potatoes peeled & diced
+- 3-4 medium red skin potatoes peeled & diced

 - 2 medium carrots peeled and diced or thinly sliced